 - Attend and assist with all Development Special Events (occasionally on weekends or evenings).

 - Bachelor's Degree required

-- 3-5 years of a proven track record in major gifts fundraising relationship building for a non-profit.
+- A minimum of 5 years of development experience with a proven track record in major gifts fundraising.

 - Demonstrated ability to use good judgment to handle confidential information sensitively.

-- Natural ability to establish rapport with donors and the parent/grandparent community.
+- Natural ability to establish rapport with a variety of donor and alumni personalities.

 - Ability to work on multiple projects simultaneously, prioritize and meet deadlines.

-- Working knowledge of The Raiser’s Edge software, Microsoft Office Suite, Outlook, preferred.
+- Working knowledge of Raiser’s Edge, Microsoft Office Suite, and Outlook, preferred.

 SKILLS/ ABILITIES/ COMPETENCIES REQUIRED: